NREL/EnergyPlus/design/FY2017/NFP-ProportionalDCVEnhancements.md

 \({SchedFrac_i}\) ~ = the Outdoor Air Schedule value for the zone, if specified in the corresponding DesignSpecification:OutdoorAir object (defaults to 1.0)

 When ProportionalControlBasedonDesignOccupancy is specified, number of people = design occupancy * current schedule value.
 When ProportionalControlBasedonDesignOccupancy is specified, number of people = design occupancy.

+\({PropCtrSchedFrac_i}\) ~ = the Outdoor Air Schedule value for the zone, if specified in the Proportional Control Minimum Outdoor Air Flow Rate Schedule Name field in the corresponding DesignSpecification:OutdoorAir object (defaults to 1.0)

 \({A_{z,i}}\) ~ = Zone floor area, m\(^{2}\)